 Welcome to fjords.com, the gateway to the Norwegian Fjords.
 Here you will find information that helps you to plan, travel and explore the four fjord regions in western Norway.

 Read about great journeys through the fjords, mountains, valleys and glaciers.
 You will find stories with beautiful pictures and videos from adventures in the fjords.
-Keywords are kayaking, hiking, cycling, skiing, summer skiing, rafting and walking on glaciers.
+Keywords are kayaking, hiking, cycling, skiing, summer skiing, rafting and Glacier Hiking.
 Some places are well known tourist areas, other more hidden.
+Continue reading

 WHAT IS A FJORD